 - The hearing panel will:

-- Remand the decision to the Accreditation Commission for further action.
+- remand the original decision to the Accreditation Commission for further action.

 - Panel must identify specific issues to be addressed by the Accreditation Commission;